waneck/travis-hx/README.md

 * <a name="toolchain_remark_browser" /> *(1)* Runs under `phantomjs`, and if `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` are defined, runs under SauceLabs as well

+### EVAL_TEST_CMD
+On non-sys platforms (example: flash, browser javascript, etc), the exit code can't be used to determine if a test ended successfully or not.
+Instead, the program at `EVAL_TEST_CMD` environment variable will be used.
+If no program is defined, [the default program](extra/evaluate-test/EvalTest.hx) will be used.
+This will work with both utest (if compiling with `-D travis`) and buddy (if compiling with `-D reporter=buddy.reporting.TravisHxReporter`).
+Please note that you can fool the eval test quite easily for now - for example by tracing `success: true` while in a test.

 ## TODOs
 Some functionality that are still to be implemented.
 Pull requests are very welcome: